jimit0710/class-notes/docs/Programmingmod.md

+---
+sidebar_position: 5
+---

 # Programming Modalities

 :::tip
 This is a simplified categorization of the multitude of ways you might be working as a developer
 :::

-The differentiator between these for me is *how focused is your work on requirements that the average business person would correlate with the requirements of the business*, vs. *technical requirements*.
+The differentiator between these for me is _how focused is your work on requirements that the average business person would correlate with the requirements of the business_, vs. _technical requirements_.

 ## Systems Programmer